authorjapps/zerocode/README.md

 Note:
 > scenarioname : is free text

-> step name: text without any space
+> step name: free text without any space

 The above Test Case will PASS as the end point actually available is as below.
-Look at the response the end point returns.
+Look at the "response" section below.
 ```
         {
           "name": "Sample_Get_Employee_by_Id",